notesoft/firebird/doc/sql.extensions/README.schemas.md

 ## System packages and functions

 Firebird includes system packages such as `RDB$TIME_ZONE_UTIL`, `RDB$PROFILER`, and others.
 These system packages are now located in the `SYSTEM` schema.
-If the `SYSTEM` schema is not included in the search path, their usage requires explicit qualification with `SYSTEM`, as with any other object bound to the `SYSTEM` schema.

 In contrast, Firebird also provides non-packaged built-in functions like `RDB$GET_CONTEXT`, `ABS`, and `DATEDIFF`.
 These functions are not listed in the database metadata (`RDB$FUNCTIONS`) and neither require nor accept the